scala-phase/scala-orms/ScalaQuery/README.md

 [ShowOff][] starts a web server listening on port 9090.
 Surf to that port, to run the slide show.

+## Static Slideshow

+For convenience (and so you don't have to load up all that Ruby stuff), a static, pre-generated version of the slide show is in the `static` directory.

 # Sample Code